openwi-re/editions/029/edition.md

 ### The Web

-[A Spacecraft For All](http://spacecraftforall.com/) // Launch into space with a Chrome Experiment that follows the entire 36-year- long odyssey of the ISEE-3.
-See its entire path as an interactive documentary, read its instruments, and view its live trajectory and position as it flies through interplanetary space. spacecraftforall.com
+[A Spacecraft For All](http://spacecraftforall.com/) // Launch into space with a Chrome Experiment that follows the entire 36-year-long odyssey of the ISEE-3.
+See its entire path as an interactive documentary, read its instruments, and view its live trajectory and position as it flies through interplanetary space.

 ### The Long Read
 http://wheels.org/spacewar/stone/rolling_stone.html **Spacewar: Fanatic Life and Symbolic Death Among the Computer Bums**: Developed by early computer engineers in their spare time, improved in University comp-sci labs, and ultimately sold in coffeeshops for ten cents per game.
 Inside one of the most influential games ever played.